 Gateway Seminary does not support an onsite counseling center or formal counseling services.
 However, the Seminary maintains connections with licensed practitioners and counseling centers.
-Students or student family members needing information on Christian counseling resources should contact the Vice President for Enrollment and Student Services.
+Students or student family members needing information on Christian counseling resources should contact the Campus Director or the Vice President for Enrollment and Student Services.
 All requests for information are kept confidential.